What can you do using Wi-Fi?

 Want to get Wi-Fi on your mobile when you’re out and about?

 It’s easy and great value.
 If you’re travelling on the London Underground, you’ll need to be eligible to use the Wi-Fi, provided by Virgin Media.
-Alternatively, you should have a Pay monthly bundle that includes BT Wi-fi premium hotspots.
+Alternatively, you should have a Pay monthly plan that includes BT Wi-fi premium hotspots.

 Where can you get access?